Ioana-Simion/egnn-jax/blogpost.md

 &=Qx_i^{update}+g\\
 \end{align}$$

-Our dual encoder system is equivariant is through encoding normalized distances to the molecule's center of mass and edge lengths, ensuring that the features are invariant to translations and rotations of the molecule.
-In addition, the attention mechanism in our transformers uses adjacency masking to ensure that attention is only paid to connected nodes and edges, which inherently respects the graph structure and maintains the relative positional information between nodes and edges.
+Our dual encoder system is equivariant through encoding normalized distances to the molecule's center of mass and edge lengths, ensuring that the features are invariant to translations and rotations of the molecule.
+In addition, our transformers uses adjacency masking in the attention mechanism to ensure that attention is only paid to connected nodes and edges.
+This makes it inherently respect the graph structure and maintain the relative positional information between nodes and edges.
 Finally, as a unique benefit of this approach, we allow for flexibility in regards to the way we accept and process inputs, due to being able to focus either only on the nodes or also the edges.

 ### **Experiments**

-#### N-body dataset
+#### **N-Body dataset**

 In this dataset, a dynamical system consisting of 5 atoms is modeled in 3D space.
 Each atom has a positive and negative charge, a starting position and a starting velocity.
 The task is to predict the position of the particles after 1000 time steps.
 The movement of the particles follow the rules of physics: Same charges repel and different charges attract.
 The task is equivariant in the sense, that translating and rotating the 5-body system on the input space is the same as rotating the output space.

-#### QM9 dataset
+#### **QM9 dataset**

 This dataset consists of small molecules and the task is to predict a chemical property.
 The atoms of the molecules have 3 dimensional positions and each atom is one hot encoded to the atom type.
 This task is an invariant task, since the chemical property does not depend on position or rotation of the molecule.

+In addition, we perform some ablation studies by disabling certain components of the transformer.
+The purpose here is to demonstrate how adding more equivariances does indeed make the model work better in leveraging the available geometric constraints.

 ## **<a name="architecture">Evaluating the Models</a>**

 As a baseline, we compare our dual encoder transformer to varying architectures, with the first being from \[5\] as it is generally the best performing model.
 In addition, we also show the baseline performance reported in QM9 to show how our transformer fares with other transformer methods, specifically compared with that of \[7\] as it outperforms many other implementations in the benchmarks tasks (i.e., QM9) due to utilizing radial basis functions to expand the interatomic distances and adjusting the transformer operations to acommodate to these modified distances naturally.

-For all the aforementioned methods except TorchMD-Net (due to time constraints), we evaluate and reproduce their performance on the QM9 \[12, 13\] and N-body \[14\] datasets.
+For all the aforementioned methods except TorchMD-Net (due to time constraints), we evaluate and reproduce their performance on the QM9 \[12, 13\] and N-Body \[14\] datasets.
 The former is a task which involves predicting quantum chemical properties (at DFT level) of small organic molecules and is used to evaluate the model performances on invariant tasks due to only requiring property predictions.
 Meanwhile, the latter is to test how well each model can handle equivariance in the data, as it involves predicting the positions of particles depending on the charges and velocities.

 In addition, an ablation study is conducted to evaluate the performance of our method when parts of it are disabled, which is further detailed below.